 Comparison of Native or Virtual Applications Vs Browser Applications, for Fast, High-Performance ERP

-Our preferred deployment is a cloud server combined with virtualisation software which serves a ‘native’ client application to Windows, Linux or MacOS.
+Our preferred deployment is a cloud server combined with virtualisation software which serves as a ‘native’ client application to Windows, Linux or MacOS.
 This allows you to click an icon and the application opens and behaves almost exactly like a native desktop application.
 The cloud server can be vendor-managed to completely remove the burden of backups and upgrades from yourself.

 Here is a detailed breakdown of why we chose native or virtual applications instead of web-based applications for our ERP.